Irenezs/Notes/COMP 3/Initial Design.md

 - Adventurers show up to the dungeon and fight after some time period

 # Algorithms
-*This list does not consider parameters
+*This list does not consider parameters, unless specified
 - Account
 	- temp
 - Leaderboard